dangduc/dangduc.github.com/_posts/2011-10-21-popular-cringe-inducing-words.md

 ### Fun-sized

 Self-description of women online.
 I think the term refers to their petiteness and height deficiency  -*"I'm not short, I'm fun-sized"*.
 First, I imagine these women are the size of the toys in *The Indian in the Cupboard* (which by the way is a most awkward-sounding title).
-Secondly, I think such women are misinformed about the term at best, and unintelligent at worse.
+Secondly, I think such women are misinformed about the term at best, and unintelligent at worst.
 Thirdly, it conveys a sort of immature sexuality.

 Miniature candy bars?
 We unwrap and quickly consume them.
 Many can be eaten in a night.
 They require low commitment, because they can be finished very quickly unlike full-sized ones.